bibanon/bibanon/Stories/Stories.md

 * [Bob Anderson's 4chan Story Collection](https://drive.google.com/folderview?id=0B49M2OVcxxc9dl9pYjBPaVN1YUE#) - An anon known as Bob Anderson has been archiving original literature and greentext from 4chan since 2013.

-### The Father and his Daughter

-Tales about anons who discovered an orphan in a terrible situation, and with the unexpected encouragement of the legions of Anonymous, helped them back up to their feet.
-Two anons, inspired by the first, repeated that kindness again in their own lives.

-Those anons became more than kind strangers; they became their child's mentors and adopted fathers.

-These stories are also of significant historical importance for their immersive depiction of 4chan culture during the Civil War Era (2006-2008).

-* **[[Damaged Goods]]** (2006-2007) - What happens when [[Anonymous]] decides to grow a heart and help a literally broken girl smile again?
-This is the story of a registered male nurse who posted to [[4chan]] about his newest patient, a triple amputee orphan.
-  * Believing that there was no way he could help her, he posted his story on /b/, hoping for some lulzy responses.
-Unexpectedly, Anonymous showed empathy in epic proportions, pressing the man to give the girl a shoulder to cry on and maybe even give her a home.
-* **[[Blindmute Loli]]** (2007-2008) - A spiritual sequel to Damaged Goods, Blindmute Loli is about an American everyman who finds his life turned upside down after he saves, and later adopts an orphan from the street.
-  * The injustice he suffers and the struggles he goes though just to see his adopted daughter will make you laugh, and will make you cry.
-Nobody knows if it's real or not, but it's a good story nevertheless.
-* **[[Romeo-san and Juliette]]** (2008) - Story taken from 4chan's /b/.
-Romeo-san, as he's called, has taken in a little girl that ran away from an abusive house.
-He decides that it is in his best interest that he adopt Juliette (sleepy-chan)

 ### Feels Bad Man

 Stories that will leave you crying.